ijwilson/ARG/README.md

-# ARG
+# ARGRcpp
-Ancestral recombination graph in R
+Ancestral recombination graph in R rewritten to use Rcpp.